 Anne Boleyn meanwhile had a miscarriage or stillbirth in 1534.
 She lived in extravagant luxury, which didn't help public opinion -- still largely with Catherine -- nor did her habit of being outspoken, even contradicting and arguing with her husband in public.
 Soon after Catherine died, in January, 1536, Anne reacted to a fall by Henry in a tournament by miscarrying again, at about four months into a pregnancy.
 Henry began speaking of being bewitched, and Anne found her position endangered.
-Henry's eye had fallen on Jane Seymour, a lady-in-waiting at court who was at about fifteen about half the age of Anne, and he began to court her.
+Henry's eye had fallen on Jane Seymour, a lady-in-waiting at court, and he began to pursue her.

 Anne's musician, Mark Smeaton, was arrested in April and was probably tortured before he confessed to adultery with the Queen.
 A nobleman, Henry Norris, and a groom, William Brereton, were also arrested and charged with adultery with Anne Boleyn.
 Finally, Anne's own brother, George Boleyn, was also arrested on charges of incest with his sister in November and December of 1535.